Proven-Paradox/shaper-system/Handbook.md

 Prerequisites: [Guard](#guard)
 Range: Short
 Targets: 1 Ally
-Trigger: Target ally takes any damage.
+Trigger: Target ally takes any damage
 Cost: None
 Effect: You move to the same square as the targetted ally, provide them with Cover, and reduce the damage they would take to half its original value.
 You take that much damage as well.
 The damage is the same type as what your ally takes, and is affected by Wards and elemental properties normally.
 The Cover produced this way lasts until the beginning of your next turn and requires you be in the same space as the targetted ally.
 Description: Coming to an ally's defense.
 This could represent diving in front of an attack, short distance teleportation, or similar maneuvers.